 Stage 1: Excitement and Novelty

-This stage can start leading up to your move and in the time that you first arrive.
-You may be excited about new opportunities and experiences and are optimistic about the transition that lays ahead.
+This stage can start leading up to your move and at the time that you first arrive.
+You may be excited about new opportunities and experiences and are optimistic about the transition that lies ahead.

 Stage 2: Anxiety and Frustration

 During this stage, the novelty wears off and you start to become anxious or frustrated with the way that things operate around you.
 You may experience stressors such as miscommunications, the inability to complete simple tasks, and overwhelming homesickness or sadness.
 Little things such as losing your keys or ordering the wrong food may make you feel extremely overwhelmed and defeated.
 It is common to feel fatigued during this stage.